Common Neck Injuries From a Car Accident

 When should I be worried about a neck injury?

-A neck injury can occur after any kind of impact on the body – whether in an auto accident, on the job, or during an athletic event.
-If neck pain is severe, and persists for several days, it’s important to see an orthopedic specialist as soon as possible to prevent further injury.
+A neck injury can occur after any impact on the body — whether in an auto accident, on the job, or during an athletic event.
+If neck pain is severe and persists for several days, it’s essential to see an orthopedic specialist as soon as possible to prevent further injury.
 Many insurance plans require that diagnosis and treatment be sought immediately after an accident.

 Common neck injury risk factors